Colorado Springs Housing Market Today in 2025

 Median Home Price:

-SUMMARY: The median home price reflects the most common sales price of homes sold in El Paso/Teller Counties based on the sales data from June 2024.
-The average sales price is calculated by summing the sale prices of all properties in El Paso/Teller Counties during the same timeframe and dividing by the number of properties sold, offering a broad overview of the market's pricing landscape.
-For understanding the typical price range of homes in Colorado Springs, the median home price is often more indicative, as it avoids skewing by ignoring unique high priced homes.
+SUMMARY: The median home price reflects the middle sales price of homes sold in El Paso/Teller Counties based on the sales data from January 2025.
+The average sales price is calculated by summing the sale prices from all properties in El Paso/Teller Counties during the same timeframe and dividing by the number of properties sold, offering a broad overview of the market's pricing landscape.
+For understanding the typical price range of homes in Colorado Springs, the median home price is often more indicative, as it avoids skewing by ignoring unique high-priced homes.

-• Total Active Listings in Colorado SpringsIn June 2024, the number of houses for sale in Colorado Springs increased significantly, hitting 2,974 homes.
-That's 44.4% more homes to choose from than last year.
-This is great for people looking to buy a house, as they'll have many more options.
+• Total Active Listings in Colorado SpringsIn January 2025, the number of houses for sale in Colorado Springs increased significantly, hitting 2,514 homes.
+That's 44% more homes to choose from than last year.
+This is great for people looking to buy a house, as they'll have more options.

-• New Versus Sold Listings in Colorado SpringsThe MLS added 1,115 new listings last month, a 13.3% increase from last year.
-Moreover, 1,115 homes were sold last month, a decrease of 13.3% from June 2023.
-The higher number of listings compared to sales has contributed to an uptick in our available inventory.
+• New Versus Sold Listings in Colorado SpringsThe MLS added 1,223 new listings last month, which is nearly the same amount as last year.
+Also, 696 homes were sold last month, an increase of +4.2% from January 2024.

 • Days on Market in Colorado SpringsThe term 'days on the market' describes how long a home has been listed before it goes under contract.
-For homes listed in June 2024, the average was 32 days.
-This represents an uptick of 29.6% compared to last year, indicating that selling times are getting longer.
+For homes listed in January 2025, the average was 68 days.
+This represents a 23% increase compared to last year.

 10 Year Price Trend in Colorado Springs